Virginia State

 The student will demonstrate knowledge of the many factors that affect income by

 Examining the market value of a worker’s education, skills, training, knowledge, and credentials.
-Lesson – Income and Compensation
+Lesson – What’s in Your Compensation Package?

 Identifying the impact of human capital on production costs.
-Lesson – Labor and Productivity
+Lesson – Why Do Some Jobs Pay More Than Others?

 Explaining the relationship between a person’s own human capital and the resulting income potential.
-Lesson – Income and Compensation
+Lesson – What’s in Your Compensation Package?

 Performing an analysis of expenses and financial aid required for continuing education to expand human capital.
-Lesson – Student Loans
+Lesson – Financing Your Education

 Lesson – Work or Study

 Describing how changes in supply and demand for goods and services affect income.
-Lesson – Labor and Productivity
+Lesson – Why Do Some Jobs Pay More Than Others?

 The student will demonstrate knowledge of a nation’s economic goals, including full employment, stable prices, and economic growth by